Have you seen this boat bed? It appeared prominently in five movies, and was originally owned by a French entertainer. Its status is now unknown.

 It wasn’t long before the boat bed was being slept in by Mary Philbin as Christine Daae – with Lon Chaney as the Phantom of the Opera pursuing her.
 Universal’s 1925 classic set the model for both “horror” movies, following the studio’s Hunchback of Notre Dame in 1922, and its emphasis on droll characters.

-Movie studios would rent props and costumes to other studios, and it appears the Cupid boat bed went from Metro to Universal to Paramount.
+Movie studios would rent props and costumes to other studios, and it appears the Cupid boat bed went to M-G-M where it appeared briefly in the 1949 version of Madame Bovary with Jennifer Jones.
+It can be seen in the Hotel de Boulogne room where Madame to Bovary has a meeting with Leon just as she enters the room.
+The Boat Bed then went to Paramount.
 It stayed at Paramount however, where it next appeared in the most retro of movie set designs for Sunset Blvd.
 Norma Desmond, star of the 1920s should have no other bed than Cupid’s boat bed, even though another vamp had already slept in it, not to mention a dance hall striptease artist.

 Cupid’s boat bed next went to Columbia Pictures to appear in a lightweight comedy titled Good Neighbor Sam in 1964.
 The movie starred Jack Lemmon, Romy Schneider and Dorothy Provine.
 It is shown below in a partial view in a dream scene with Romy Schneider and Jack Lemmon.